Procaps Group Reports First Qu - GuruFocus.com

 Constant Currency Net Revenues Increased 10% Quarter-over-Quarter in 1Q23, and 22% increase in Adjusted EBITDA, With Strong Demand of RX and Softgel Portfolios, Offset by Clinical Specialty Covid Portfolio

-MIAMI and BARRANQUILLA, Colombia, June 05, 2023 (GLOBE NEWSWIRE) -- Procaps Group, S.A. ( PROC) (“Procaps”), a leading integrated international healthcare and pharmaceutical services company, today announced its 1Q23 financial results.
+MIAMI and BARRANQUILLA, Colombia, June 05, 2023 (GLOBE NEWSWIRE) -- Procaps Group, S.A.
+(NASDAQ: PROC) (“Procaps”), a leading integrated international healthcare and pharmaceutical services company, today announced its 1Q23 financial results.

 “We are executing on our value creation initiatives and capturing meaningful savings as we build a solid foundation and transition toward new paths for growth and shareholder value,” said Rubén Minski, CEO of Procaps.